-- A composition of matter claim based on an improved ultrapure version of Resunab; - Resunab's use in treating a number of pulmonary fibrotic diseases including cystic fibrosis, scleroderma and IPFr fibrosis; and - Specific Resunab's dosing regimens and formulations.
+- A composition of matter claim based on an improved ultrapure version of Resunab; - Resunab's use in treating a number of pulmonary fibrotic diseases including cystic fibrosis, systemic sclerosis and idiopathic pulmonary fibrosis; and others - Specific Resunab dosing regimens and formulations.

-We also plan to request the FDA and other worldwide regulatory agencies to grant orphan drug status for Resunab for the treatment of scleroderma, cystic fibrosis and possibly other orphan inflammatory diseases.
-While there can be no assurance that such status will be granted, prior FDA actions indicate that this is likely.
+The FDA has granted Resunab an Orphan Drug Designation for both cystic fibrosis and systemic sclerosis and we will be seeking orphan drug status for these indications in Europe.
+For dermatomyositis and possibly other orphan inflammatory diseases we will be seeking orphan drug status from the FDA and in Europe.
 Orphan drug status provides seven years of market exclusivity in the U.S. and ten years in Europe beginning on the date of drug approval.